BEA-BOLD-EVOLUTION/TikTokVerify/README.md

 - Health checks run every 4 hours and log results
 - Use `!test-tiktok` to manually verify TikTok access

+### TikTok CDN caching (bio changes not showing)

+- TikTok's CDN can take **several minutes** to propagate bio changes
+- The bot polls for up to **10 minutes** (60 attempts, 10 seconds apart)
+- If verification fails, users can try again - the bot accepts the **last 2 codes** they generated
+- Pending verifications are saved to file, so codes survive bot restarts/redeploys

 ### Bot not responding to commands

 - Make sure the bot has permission to read messages in the channel